joergstolz/joergstolz.github.io/research_areas.md

 ### Religious revival
 A paper co-authored with Alexi Gugushvili and Francesco Molteni seeks to explain the astounding religious revival in Georgia from 1985 onwards.
 It has appeared in BJS and can be found [here](assets/2023_Georgia.pdf).
 A recent paper co-authored with David Voas proposes a new typology of mechanisms that lead to religious revival in the context of long-term secularization.
 It can be found [here](assets/2023_ExplainRevival.pdf).
+A follow-up paper co-authored with Marusa Novak (now Marusa Bastardi) describes the three most important religious revivals in the past decades world-wide: The Pentecostal, the Muslim, and the Orthdox revival.
+It can be found [here](assets/2023_Three_Revivals.pdf)

 ### Ethnicity